jlacar/codekata/bloomfilters/devnotes.md

 ### The first test

 The first test will often get refactored away later but you have to start somewhere, even if it's the wrong place.
 The first test created asserts that a new Dictionary will have no entries.
 So, we assert that the ``size()`` is 0 and make sure the implementation code is such that the test fails.
+Making the test pass is a simple matter of returning the correct value of 0.